 Peace education is a natural tool to prevent conflict and to promote social, economic, and political justice amongst a nation’s youngest citizens.
 It can be integrated seamlessly throughout the curriculum as a learning process, equipping young children and adolescents with confliction resolution skills, respect for human diversity, and awareness of our interconnected world.Quick Links

 This collection of teacher resources addresses poverty.
-The units highlight the story of a teenager named Himal from Nepal who shares his story of working to overcome challenging circumstances.
+The units highlight the story of a teenager named Shasha from Haiti who shares her story of continuting her education to overcome challenging circumstances.
 The additional lesson plans, videos, multimedia and stories in this collection illustrate the issues and challenges of addressing poverty.

 Trick-or-Treat for UNICEF